Get Funds for your Sustainability Projects

 - Initiated changes in lighting and occupancy sensors for energy savings

-- Piloted re-useable to-go boxes to reduce solid waste and costs
+- Initiated re-useable to-go box program to reduce solid waste and costs

 - Subsidized sales of re-useable water bottles